The Graflex 1 A

 In the begin of the 20th century the 1A Graflex construction details made it to an ideal travel camera for the automobilist, tourist, or anyone desiring a thoroughly efficient reflex.

 The camera measures 5½ x 9½x 3 inch.
 Focal capacity 6½ inch.
 Weight 4 pounds.
 Lensboard 2¼x2 3/8.
-It takes, or should I say took, the regular 1 A Kodak film making negatives of 2 ½ x 4 ¼. inch.

-With the help of 4 pieces of 116 to 120 film spool adapters available on the internet you'll be able to take photos with a common 120 film spool.
-For more details see my own version of
+However with the help of 4 pieces of 116 to 120 film spool adapters -available on the internet- you'll be able to take photos using a common to days 120 film spool.

 The Graflex 1 A Operating directions